NOAA-GSL/shallow-water-demo/README.md

 linear model and an adjoint model, which can be used for a variety of applications including 4D variational data assimilation.

+## Contributing

+Please see the [Contributing Guide](https://github.com/NOAA-GSL/shallow-water-demo/blob/develop/CONTRIBUTING.md) for information about contributing to this respository.

 ## Dependencies

 This repository requires the following